-(Items in this catalog may be purchased by credit card holders only.)
+(Items in this catalog may be purchased by credit card, check or money order.)

 Obtaining a French owner's guide

 French Owner's Guides can be obtained from your dealer or by writing to Ford Motor Company of Canada, Limited, Service Publications, P.O.
 Box 1580, Station B, Mississauga, Ontario L4Y 4G3.